delmosaurio/flagity/README.md

 # flagity

-Switch boolean attributes with flags
+Custom binding to switch boolean attibutes of the DOM with flags

 ## license